What do they do?

 Projected Growth Rate

-Employment of Loan Interviewers and Clerks is projected to Decline 3 percent from 2020 to 2030
+Employment of Loan Interviewers and Clerks is projected to grow 14 percent from 2022 to 2032, faster than average compared to all occupations.

 No Data Available